COVID vaccine rollout: Latest numbers, updates for California and the Sacramento area

 Sacramento

-Sacramento County said in a Thursday status update that it has only been directly allocated 975 doses for next week:
+Sacramento County said in a Thursday status update it has only been directly allocated 975 doses for this week.

-“Sacramento County will not be able to accommodate all requests for vaccination between the continued need in Phase 1a frontline workers, as well as the addition of those who are 65 years old and older.”
+“Sacramento County will not be able to accommodate all requests for vaccination between the continued need in Phase 1A frontline workers, as well as the addition of those who are 65 years old and older,” the county said.

 El Dorado

-El Dorado County is making appointments at its public health clinics in Placerville (booked through mid-February) and South Lake Tahoe (booked through the end of January) for residents in phases 1A and 1B.
+El Dorado County has scheduled appointments at its public health clinics in Placerville and South Lake Tahoe for residents in phases 1A and 1B.
+Both are booked through mid-February, according to the county website.
 Proof of residency in El Dorado County is required.

 Placer